The finite dual coalgebra as a quantization of the maximal spectrum: Affine algebras finite over their center

 Note that the algebra $\O_q(k^2)/N \cong k[x,y]/(xy)$ is independent of $q$, commutative, and isomorphic to the coordinate ring of $V = V(xy)$.
 In particular,

 Thus the first summand in~\eqref{eq:quantum plane} is a formal neighborhood of the classical union of the coordinate axes.
-But even though this portion of the summand is classical (i.e., cocommutative), the formal neighorhood has a truly quantum (non-cocommutative) nature.
+But even though the summand of the coradical~\eqref{eq:plane coradical} corresponding to the axes is classical (i.e., cocommutative), its formal neighorhood has a truly quantum (non-cocommutative) nature.
 For instance, its first-order neighborhood $(\O_q(k^2)/N^2)^\circ$ contains the dual of the 4-dimensional algebra $\O_q(k^2)/(x^2, y^2)$ which is not commutative if $q \neq 1$.

-Figure~\ref{fig:quantum plane} illustrates the real part of the complex quantum plane $\O_q(\C)^\circ$ in the case where $q = -1$, so that $n = 2$.
+Figure~\ref{fig:quantum plane} illustrates the real part of the complex quantum plane $\O_q(\C^2)^\circ$ in the case where $q = -1$, so that $n = 2$.
 The axes are classical sets of points, but with quantum formal neighborhoods.
 Meanwhile, the points off of the axes have orbits under the action of the group $G_{-1} = \{\pm 1\}^2$ of order~$4$.
 The points in each orbit become identified in the quotient by the group action and then ``replaced'' by the qubit $\M^2$.